PhD through Practice in Design

 The key issue in a PhD is that the student will make a significant contribution to the field of enquiry.
 It is an ambitious programme of study whether pursued through practical work or written thesis.

 PhD study normally requires a minimum of three years full-time study (but may require longer, given the high level of achievement required).

 The final submission for a doctoral award in Design will normally entail a combined submission of:

-The PhD programme at NCAD is a structured programme involving significant interdisciplinary and discipline specific input in the early stages of the research project, and active engagement with a community of researchers within and beyond NCAD.
+The PhD programme at NCAD involves significant interdisciplinary and discipline specific input in the early stages of the research project, and active engagement with a community of researchers within and beyond NCAD.

-- Supervised access to internal and external experts in the relevant field
+Supervised access to internal and, where appropriate, external experts in the relevant field

 Support to participate in national PhD conferences in art and design

 Public symposia and conferences in PhD research areas